 Each year the NMED DWB prepares and submits to EPA New Mexico's Annual Public Water Systems Compliance Report (this report).
 The purpose of the report is to provide the public with a summary of the different types of drinking water violations accrued by PWSs during the previous calendar year.
-This report is a mandated requirement of the federally funded PWSS Program and encompasses drinking water violations that were verified during calendar year 2020.
+This report is a mandated requirement of the federally funded PWSS Program and encompasses drinking water violations that were verified during calendar year 2021.
 NM is required by the SDWA to make this report available to the public.
-The DWB posts the report on their website at: www.env.nm.gov/drinking_water/.
+The DWB posts the report on their website at: www.env.nm.gov/drinking\water/.
 Interested individuals can also obtain a copy upon request to the DWB by calling toll free (877) 654-8720.

-NMED DWB faced a number of challenges in 2020 related to COVID19 and the resulting gubernatorial issued statewide health order, which has been in place for over a year.
-The immediate impact to the NMED DWB staff was that all staff were placed on emergency telework status and routine and fieldwork suspended.
-The focus of compliance work shifted from fieldwork to regular office work, which was often challenging as the staff was not uniformly equipped with technological resources.
-There was a large effort to review and develop processes, strengthen relationships with public water systems, to receive training.
+NMED DWB continues to address issues that emerged related to COVID19 and the resulting gubernatorial issued statewide health order, which was fully lifted in 2021.
+The immediate impact to the NMED DWB staff was that all staff were placed on emergency telework status and routine and fieldwork suspended, resulting in a backlog of sanitary surveys.
+The focus of compliance work shifted from regular office work to fieldwork, which was often challenging due to lack of personnel.
+There was a large effort to focus on site visits to public water systems designated as community, those serving at risk populations, or those undergoing emergency situations.